World Travel Chef

 This Bucharest restaurant meal was a special sampler of venison sausages, mici and pate.
 Pickles, a crisp green chilli and mustard complete the feast.

-Just about any dish can be enhanced by a dollop of sour cream (smantana).
+Just about any Romanian dish can be enhanced by a dollop of sour cream (smantana).
 Expect to see a green chili on the side of your plate too, either fresh and crispy or pickled.

 Mustard is an art form in Romania, but don’t be surprised to also see tomato ketchup, either sweet (dulce) or picante.